Pit-Storm/rl-pong/README.md

 ## Get the results

 The results of the training process is provided for [download]().
-You have to unpack the archive into your local repository.
-The folder `results` should only contain two folder `disadvantage` and `advantage` with a few other folders inside.
+You have to unpack the archive into your local repository root.
+The folders `results` und `models` than should only contain three folders `disadvantage`, `advantage` and `random` with a few other folders/files inside.

 ## Reproduce Analysis

-Just run the notebooks `02_*` and above to check the analysis.
+Just run the notebook `notebooks/02_evaluation.ipynb` to check the analysis.

+## Reproduce results

+Just run the training from repo root with the commands you get from my results folder.

+## Run a demo

+* For A3C-Agent: `python scripts/chainerrl-repro/train_a3c.py --demo --render --env PongNoFrameskip-v4 --outdir results/advantage --load models/advantage`
+* For advanced REINFORCE-Agent: `python scripts/chainerrl-repro/train_a3c.py --demo --render --env PongNoFrameskip-v4 --outdir results/disadvantage --load models/disadvantage`